samteplov/samteplov.github.io/_publications/handoff-all-your-privacy.md

 # Ongoing Efforts
 \
 There have been a number of changes and updates to Apple's proprietary BLE Continuity protocol since published this research.
 Be sure to checkout our [Github Repo](https://github.com/furiousMAC/continuity) to find the latest Wireshark dissectors and information.
+If you would like to learn more about our journey reverse engineering's Apple's Continuity protocol, check out my [project page](/projects/apple-ble-rev/)

 <!--more-->